peterwzhang/DCP-Solutions/README.md

     - subcribed to DCP for way too long

 ## Solutions
 Below we have a table of all the DCPs (1-399).
-The table contains the question number/day, the company that asked the question, a brief description, and a link to goto the corresponding folder.
+The table contains the question number/day, the company that asked the question, a brief description, difficulty, and a link to goto the corresponding folder.
 There are also two additional columns to show who has completed which problems and in which languages.

 |Day| Company        | Description                    | Difficulty | Madeline   | Peter      | Link      |
 |---|----------------| ------------------------------ | ---------: | ---------- | ---------- | :-------: |